Advantages of FF&E Consultancy- Sustainability01-07-2020

 Pinnacle are members of FIRA (The Furniture Industry Research Association) which gives our clients confidence that our products are safe, legal, and fit for purpose and tested to applicable standards.

 A lot of furniture is at least partially or entirely constructed from wooden material as such the FSC is particularly important in FF&E consultancy.
 FSC is also important in modular builds for projects.
 MMC modules that leave construction factories must be FSC certified so when FF&E is installed it is a very important criteria to meet.
-We have FSC (Forestry Stewardship Council) Chain of Custody Certification and all our products we supply can be sourced with FSC in mind.
+We are working towards FSC (Forestry Stewardship Council) Chain of Custody Certification so that all our products we supply can be sourced with FSC in mind.
 This is a critical step for BREEAM and other certifications.
 The FSC system allows businesses and consumers to identify, purchase and use wood, paper and other forest products made with materials from well-managed forests and recycled sources.

 BREEAM: (Building Research Establishment Environmental Assessment Method)